 Consortium

-The DASH interdisciplinary team comprises four intersectoral national consortia consisting of 12 partner organizations, from four European countries: from Denmark - Aalborg University, Aalborg Municipality and Himmerland Housing Association; from Germany – University of Stuttgart, Universitätstsadt Tübingen, and INWOLE.; from Portugal – Institute of Social Sciences, University of Lisbon (coordinator), Evora Municipality and Cooperativa Integral Minga, CRL; from Serbia – Geographical Institute “Jovan Cvijić" SASA, City Housing Agency Čačak and Serbian Urban Planers Association.
+The DASH interdisciplinary team comprises four intersectoral national consortia consisting of 12 partner organizations, from four European countries: from Denmark - Aalborg University, Aalborg Municipality and Himmerland Housing Association; from Germany – University of Stuttgart, Universitätstsadt Tübingen, and INWOLE.; from Portugal – Institute of Social Sciences, University of Lisbon (coordinator), Braga Municipality, Cooperativa Integral Minga, CRL, Domus Social, EM Porto, Gaiurb, EM Porto; from Serbia – Geographical Institute “Jovan Cvijić" SASA, City Housing Agency Čačak and Serbian Urban Planers Association.

 Lead Organization